Germany: Child porn investigators to get more powers | DW | 17.01.2020

 What is the legal justification for the changes?

-The draft law says posting such material was often required in order to gain entry to child porn chat rooms on the dark net.
-Operatives wishing to do this will require a judge's approval.
+The draft law says posting such material was often required in order to gain entry to child porn chat rooms on the darknet.
+Operatives wishing to do this will require a judge's approval, and will have undergone special training beforehand.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up to receive it directly here.